TypeStrong/ts-loader/README.md

 #### silent _(boolean) (default=false)_

-If true, no console.log messages will be emitted.
+If `true`, no console.log messages will be emitted.
 Note that most error messages are emitted via webpack which is not affected by this flag.

 #### ignoreDiagnostics _(number[]) (default=[])_